heliosen-18/Hyelanis/Session Notes/Session DS-PC-4.md

 #### **In-Game Time: Session Start**
  - 52 gp to Norwan, special brick with name of ship (anchor brick)
  - Everywhere needs bottled essence of an incorporeal creature to drop price in magic ring (4000gp without)
+ - Week until sword is done.
+ - Describe Ancient Smith House:
  - Talk to The Ancient Smith in regards about Whelm and repairing the Moss Wall
- - "Remind the king repairs need to be made from within the world break and the price must be made."
+ - Ancient Smith."Remind the king repairs need to be made from within the world break and the price must be made."
+ - Pressure Emp Reg to let everyone know that the Wall is fixable.
+ - "Meet.
+Same place.
+With Estrid."

 ---